canonical/ubuntu-pro-for-wsl/docs/tutorial/index.md

 me@mib:~$
 ```

-As usual, this instance is pro-attached and Landscape-registered -- run `pro status` to verify the pro-attachment and refresh your Landscape server page to verify and accept the registration (as before, apply the  `wsl-vision` tag and click `Accept`).
+You can run `pro status` to verify pro-attachment and refresh your Landscape server page to verify and accept the registration.
+As before, apply the `wsl-vision` tag and click `Accept`.

-### Use Landscape to deploy packages to all of your Ubuntu WSL instances at once
+### Deploy packages to all Ubuntu WSL instances

-On your Landscape server page, navigate to `Organization` > `Profiles` and click on
+On your Landscape server page, navigate to `Organization` > `Profiles`, click on
-`Package Profiles`, then `Add package profile`.
+`Package Profiles` then `Add package profile`.
 Fill in the form with the following values and click "Save".

 | Field               | Value                                  |
 | ------------------- | -------------------------------------- |